lpsinger/userguide/procedures/superevents.rst

 When multiple online searches report events at the same time, the preferred event is decided by applying the following rules, in order:

-1. Events that are detected in multiple interferometers are preferred over an events from a single interferometer.
+1. An event detected in multiple interferometers is preferred over an event from a single interferometer.
-2. Events from modeled :term:`CBC` searches are preferred over events from unmodeled Burst searches (see :doc:`Searches </procedures/searches>` for details on search pipelines).
+2. An event from modeled :term:`CBC` searches are preferred over an event from unmodeled Burst searches (see :doc:`Searches </procedures/searches>` for details on search pipelines).
 3. In the case of multiple CBC events, the event with the highest signal to